-Third, we confess God the Holy Spirit.
+Thirdly, we confess God the Holy Spirit.
 In addition to the Father who equips, and the Son who voices his call through his church, we believe that God the Holy Spirit awakens within a man's heart a sense of spiritual compulsion once referred to as "divine unction."
 Paul described it well:

-$\dots$ when I preach the gospel, I cannot boast, for I am compelled to preach.
+For if I preach the gospel, that gives me no ground for boasting.
+For necessity is laid upon me.
 Woe to me if I do not preach the gospel!
 (1 Cor.
-9:16).
+9:16)

 I believe with all my heart that unless you are gripped with that divine unction, you must not preach.
 I mean that seriously.
 Unless you are under the compulsion of the Spirit who fills your heart with urgency and desire, you have no commission.
 The church of the Lord needs preachers who feel the prophet's compulsion, the fire in the belly-kindled by the Spirit-that gives steely resolve for the hard days of the work of the gospel.
-A man can't preach the lifegiving word of the Lord unless the Holy Spirit gives him utterance.
+A man can't preach the life-giving Word of the Lord unless the Holy Spirit gives him utterance.
 But if the Spirit has him aflame, he will never burn out.
 Such fire is inextinguishable!